 USA Hockey is committed to creating a safe and fair environment for all participants.
 Respect for the game, opponents, coaches, and officials is a critical part of that environment and it covers several different aspects of sportsmanship and fair play.
 This Declaration of Safety, Fair Play and Respect will guide a change in culture as to what is considered to be acceptable/unacceptable body checking and competitive contact at all levels of play.

 The Declaration clarifies and updates existing rules/definitions to emphasize the key points to more clearly outline what is deemed acceptable and unacceptable behavior.
-Below is a video that shows examples of actions deemed "acceptable" and "unacceptable" to help illustrate expected behavior.
+Below are videos that show examples of actions deemed "acceptable" and "unacceptable" to help illustrate expected behavior.

 When the USA Hockey Board of Directors ratified the Declaration of Safety, Fair Play and Respect in June of 2019 its intent was to create a culture that eliminates: 1) hits to the head, 2) hits from behind and 3) late hits.